BenChis/loopstudios/README.md

 # loopstudios
-my solution for loopstudios from frontendmentro
+my solution for loopstudios from frontendmentor